 This condition occurs if a sensor is not communicating with the panel.
-Trouble beeps will start and the STATUS button will light.
-Press the STATUS button and the display will show what sensors have failed.
+Trouble beeps will start and the Status button will light.
+Press Status and the display will show what sensors have failed.
 Perform sensor tests.
 You may need to call your security system dealer if the problem continues.